AdamSobieski/Argumentation/README.md

 2. support for providing one or more message attachments, e.g., documents, images, audio, video, and data,
 3. the capability to provide content alternatives, enabling [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation),
 4. interoperability with URL schemes like [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/),
+5. the capability to provide data requiring multiple parts in multiple formats,
-5. the capability to provide parallel forms of content, e.g., natural-language text and structured-knowledge argumentation allowing for the verification and validation of content and reasoning.
+6. the capability to provide parallel forms of content for simultaneous consumption, e.g., natural-language text and structured-knowledge argumentation allowing for the verification and validation of content and reasoning.